-What Kind of Bread is Best for Stuffing?
+What kind of bread is best for stuffing?

+While the bread is toasting, cook the veggies!
 An easy way to think about how you should chop your vegetables is to think "Would I be able to eat to get all the flavors of the stuffing in one forkful?".
 AKA you really want to make sure the vegetables are chopped into bite-size pieces.

 While some people say you need to cover the stuffing with tin-foil to start, I've found this stuffing turns out just fine without any tin-foil waste!
 If you want a less crispy stuffing, bake the stuffing for the first 20 minutes covered in tin-foil and then last 15-20 minutes without tin foil.